Exhibited at the 2021 virtual show of the Gesneriad Society.

 Sinningia ‘Bewitched’ is a complex hybrid involving S. cardinalis ‘Skydiver’ (a white peloric form of this species) and S. macropoda.
 The peloric form of ‘Skydiver’ has been retained, and coupled with interesting flower colors.
 The specimen above was exhibited by

-This fine hybrid created by Alcie Maxwell has what is known as “calyx double” features.
-The calyx, rather than being the usual small leafy green structure, has morphed into a “tube” enveloping the corolla tube.
-The prominent calyx lobes then have the appearance of extra petals.
+This fine hybrid of Sinningia bullata x S. ‘Kevin Garnett’ was created by Alcie Maxwell.
+It has what is known as “calyx double” features.
+The calyx, rather than being the usual small leafy green structure, has morphed into a “tube” enveloping the

 « Previous 1 2 3 4 5 Next »